Samsar4/CEH-v10-Study-Guide/3-System-Hacking.md

 ## <u>Hiding Files and Covering Tracks</u>

+> ⚡︎ **Check out the practical labs(2) on [Hiding Files using NTFS streams](https://github.com/Samsar4/Ethical-Hacking-Labs/blob/master/5-System-Hacking/8-NTFS-Streams.md) and [Steganography](https://github.com/Samsar4/Ethical-Hacking-Labs/blob/master/5-System-Hacking/9-Steganography.md)**

 - In Windows, **Alternate Data Stream** (ADS) can hide files
   - Hides a file from directory listing on an NTFS file system
   - readme.txt:badfile.exe
   - Can be run by start readme.txt:badfile.exe
-  - You can also create a link to this and make it look real (e.g. mklink innocent.exe readme.txt:badfile.exe)
+  - You can also create a symlink to this and make it look real (e.g. mklink innocent.exe readme.txt:badfile.exe)
   - Every forensic kit looks for this, however
   - To show ADS, dir /r does the trick
   - You can also blow away all ADS by copying files to a FAT partition
-- You can also hide files by attributes
+- **You can also hide files by attributes**
   - In Windows:  attrib +h filename
   - In Linux, simply add a . to the beginning of the filename
-- Can hide data and files with steganography
+- **Can hide data and files with steganography**
+  - Tools for steganography:
+    - Snow
+    - OpenStego
+    - OpenPuff
-- Also need to worry about clearing logs
+- **Also need to worry about clearing logs**
   - In Windows, you need to clear application, system and security logs
   - Don't just delete; key sign that an attack has happened
   - Option is to corrupt a log file - this happens all the time
   - Best option is be selective and delete the entries pertaining to your actions.
-- Can also disable auditing ahead of time to prevent logs from being captured
+- **Can also disable auditing ahead of time to prevent logs from being captured**

 ## <u>Rootkits</u>